aabbtree77/twinpeekz/README.md

 ## Why Go?

 The only static language with a simple polymorphism/compile time and a large practical "no design patterns" community.

-Edit 2022: The Go runtime is not enough for 3D, unfortunately.
+Edit 2022: The Go runtime is not enough for 3D.
+Anything "static and far from C" brings layers and artificial limits.
+This rules out a lot of otherwise interesting projects such as F#, Elm/Reason ML, Pony...
+The language should be that of a "better C" category.
 I am rewriting this code in Nim.

+## Why OpenGL?

+Vulkan and WebGPU are a mess, OpenGL is the lesser evil.

 ## Setup